external-mirrors/MetaGer/metager/app/Models/Logs/logs.md

 ### GET logs

-Fetch logs from our database for the specified time range
+Fetch logs from our database for the specified time range.
+All times are specified in `UTC`

 ```plaintext
 GET /logs/api